-The wellness market is worth more than $1.5 trillion dollars worldwide, according to corporate consultants McKinsey.
-Wellness includes everything from resorts to spas to fitness.
+The wellness market, including everything from resorts and spas to fitness, is worth more than $1.5 trillion dollars worldwide, according to corporate consultants McKinsey.

-As wellness becomes increasingly popular, people are actively seeking new ways to work out, from boutique gyms to fitness-on-demand models.
-With demand exceeding supply in many markets, now is an ideal time to consider starting a fitness studio.
+As wellness becomes increasingly popular, people are actively seeking new ways to work out from boutique gyms and fitness-on-demand models.
+With it being one of the most profitable small businesses to start in 2023, now is an ideal time to consider starting a fitness studio.

 The first step in opening a fitness business is to pick your niche.
 The fitness world is expansive, with many options to choose from.
 Would you like to open a neighborhood gym or a yoga studio?
 Do you love kickboxing or Muay Thai or Pilates?